rdunlop/unicycling-convention-guide/_guides/overall.md

         * It should not start without them present
     * There should be a well-stocked first-aid kit available at the Info Point

+* Venue Schedules

+    * When scheduling events at venues, you should check with the venue about contingencies for extending the reservation by 30 or 60 minutes.
+If a competition is running long, sometimes the best option is to pay a fee to extend the venue reservation so that we can finish the competition.
+Having discussed this with the venue in advance is ideal.

 * Internet access

     * Many different events require that there be continuous access to the internet.
 Even though a venue may report to have stable internet access, don’t trust that.
 Always have at least 1 fully-capable backup internet access method.
 We usually recommend having Mifi devices capable of supporting more connections than you need. (ie: at least 12 connections if you are doing 10-judges).